faid123/game_projects/README.md

-# game_projects
+# snake_game
-takes on different types of games and its concept
+an overall outlook on the classic snake game and its concept